tardis-sn/tardisanalysis/docu/instructions.md

 ``plotter.generate_plot(xlim=(3000,1e4), twinx=True, nelements=10)``.
 This
 command will make the plot only include the n elements associated with the most line transitions; if not specified, then all elements in the model, with at least 1 transition, are included.
+If the flag ``nelements`` is set, it is possible to wind up with a Kromer plot with colourless regions of absorption and/or emission.
+This is a result of the value of ``nelements`` being too low, causing elements that have significant contributions to the spectrum to be removed.
+A simple fix to this is to increase the user-specified value of ``nelements``.

 A Kromer-type plot for the real packet population may be generated analogously by replacing ``mode='virtual'`` with ``mode='real'`` in the above example.: